US Presidential Election Betting Guide

 So what does this mean for your bets?
 How can you accurately predict the election winner based on such even odds?
 Well, you can’t.
 This isn’t like Barack Obama vs Mitt Romney, where the incumbent president was a shoo-in to secure a second term.

-The odds are so even that many punters are hedging their bets by backing both candidates and locking in a win regardless of the outcome.
+The betting odds are so even that many punters are hedging their bets by backing both candidates and locking in a win regardless of the outcome.
 It works by waiting for one candidate’s odds to rise and then backing them, knowing the market will eventually flip.
 Once it does shift, you can back the other candidate at high odds too.

 If you don’t feel comfortable backing one candidate in what is effectively a coin-toss election, then this form of betting might be for you.